 However, securing disperse resources and infrastructure can seem complex.
 While you do have the benefit of keeping your critical data on-premises, if you have a hybrid cloud infrastructure, you still have data going in and out or permanently residing in the cloud that needs to be secured.

 In this article, I’ll outline how to use zero trust security to reduce risks of a breach.

 Zero trust is, as the name suggests, an approach where you trust nothing before verifying it.
 Just like you shouldn’t leave your bags with a stranger at the airport, you shouldn’t let devices, users, and apps waltz into your network without thorough authentication.

-Furthermore, after access is granted, user, device, and app behavior should be carefully monitored for suspicious behavior.
+Furthermore, after access is granted, user, device, and app behaviour should be carefully monitored for suspicious behaviour.
 If anything unusual is observed, access should be immediately terminated.

 The basics of a strong zero trust approach are: